API Performance Summary

 METHODS

-User Interviews, Data Scraping, Brainstorming, Wireframing, Gamification, High-Fidelity Prototyping
+User Interviews, Data Scraping, Brainstorming, Impact - Feasibility Matrix, Wireframing, Gamification, High-Fidelity Prototyping

 MyMandi